elvogel/b2c-cli/README.md

   -?|-h|--help  Show help information.

 Commands:
-  add           Add user to a group list          list all available groups listUsers     List users in a group
+  create        create a new group - returns group id add           Add user to a group delete        delete a group from the tenant list          list all available groups listUsers     List users in a group